tonka3000/raycast-charts-extension/README.md

 Command icons are provided by <a href="https://www.flaticon.com/free-icons/statistics" title="statistics icons">Statistics icons created by Freepik - Flaticon</a>

 ## ⚠️ Private Store API Warning
-This extension use the private API of the Raycast store.
-This can break anytime.
+This extension uses the private API of the Raycast Store.
+This can break at anytime.

-This is also the reason that this extension is not available in the official Raycast extension store.
+This is also the reason why this extension is not available in the official Raycast Store.

 ## Prerequisites
 - Node 20.x